Chenart/js-deep-dive/events.md

   Click me
 </button>
 ```
-Differenes from HTML event handler:
+Differences from HTML event handler:
 * The HTML event handler looks like the bad case of the React event handler.
 Don't mix them up.
 * The HTML event handler uses 'onclick' as an HTML attribute, and the React event handler uses 'onClick' as a component prop